Battle of Macau

 The Battle of Macau in 1622 was a conflict of the Dutch–Portuguese War fought in the Portuguese settlement of Macau, in southeastern China.
 The Portuguese, outnumbered and without adequate fortification, managed to repel the Dutch in a much-celebrated victory on 24 June after a three-day battle.
-The battle is the only major engagement that was fought between two European powers on the Chinese mainland.
+The battle is the only major engagement that was fought primarily between two European powers on the Chinese mainland.